-- 4.1.4.75 The intertidal biotope map for the proposed Hornsea Three offshore cable corridor landfall site extending the breadth of the beach between Weybourne and Salthouse was informed by the results of the Phase 1 walkover survey undertaken in 2016.
-Figure 4.26 presents the intertidal biotope map for the Hornsea Three offshore cable corridor landfall site, with the biotopes identified during the survey described in Table 4.8.
-The intertidal zone was surveyed at both the Weybourne beach and the Salthouse beach, including the beach between these locations (approximately 800 m). - 4.1.4.76 The intertidal zone between Weybourne and Salthouse and the wider intertidal area comprised a steep shingle beach dominated by barren pebbles and cobbles.
-This beach profile and sediment type was consistent across the landfall area.
-The landfall site was, on the whole, characterised by naturally species-poor intertidal benthic communities which are typical of dynamic shingle and sandy shore environments.
+- 4.1.4.89 The intertidal biotope map for the proposed Hornsea Three offshore cable corridor intertidal zone extending the breadth of the beach between Weybourne and Salthouse was informed by the results of the Phase 1 walkover survey undertaken in 2016.
+Figure 4.30 presents the intertidal biotope map for the Hornsea Three offshore cable corridor intertidal zone, with the biotopes identified during the survey described in Table 4.8.
+The intertidal zone was surveyed at both the Weybourne beach and the Salthouse beach, including the beach between these locations (approximately 800 m). - The intertidal zone between Weybourne and Salthouse and the wider intertidal area comprised a steep 4.1.4.90 shingle beach dominated by barren pebbles and cobbles.
+This beach profile and sediment type was consistent across the intertidal area.
+The Hornsea Three intertidal zone was, overall, characterised by naturally species-poor intertidal benthic communities which are typical of dynamic shingle and sandy shore environments.
 Habitats located landward of MHWS (i.e. lagoons and reedbeds) are described in volume 3, chapter 3: Terrestrial Ecology).
-Four intertidal biotopes were recorded at the landfall site in the Hornsea Three benthic ecology study area. - 4.1.4.77 Part of the beach at Weybourne, in the east of the landfall area, backed onto vertical clay cliffs, while the western section at Weybourne backed onto the public carpark and a brackish reed bed Phragmites australis within a shallow pool of water (Norfolk Wildlife Trust, 2004).
-The upper shore of the beach at Salthouse, in the west of the landfall area, was backed by a continuous cliff of relatively soft, clayey material, similar to the eastern section of the Weybourne survey site. - 4.1.4.78 Sediment at the Weybourne section of the landfall site consisted of shingle from the MHWS mark down to the MLWS and was classified as the LS.LCS.Sh.BarSh: barren littoral shingle biotope (see Table 4.8 for a full description).
+Four intertidal biotopes were recorded in the Hornsea Three benthic ecology study area. - Part of the beach at Weybourne, in the east of the Hornsea Three intertidal zone, backed onto vertical 4.1.4.91 clay cliffs, while the western section at Weybourne backed onto the public carpark and a brackish reed bed Phragmites australis within a shallow pool of water (Norfolk Wildlife Trust, 2004).
+The upper shore of the beach at Salthouse, in the west of the landfall area, was backed by a continuous cliff of relatively soft, clayey material, similar to the eastern section of the Weybourne survey site. - 4.1.4.92 Sediment at the Weybourne section of the Hornsea Three intertidal zone consisted of shingle from MHWS down to the MLWS and was classified as the LS.LCS.Sh.BarSh: barren littoral shingle biotope (see Table 4.8 for a full description).
 No fauna were recorded during dig-overs within this biotope.
 The substrate on the upper and mid shore generally comprised large pebbles (4 to 64 mm) and small cobbles (64 to 256 mm), in accordance with the Wentworth grain size classification system.
-The beach profile was steep, as expected for a shingle shore, with distinct ridges or berms at four heights up the shore; this profile pattern was generally evident for the full length of the landfall.
-A sparse driftline of the LS.LSa.St: strandline biotope was present, between 3 to 30 m from the back of the beach, comprising decomposing brown seaweed (Fucus spp.), bryozoan colonies, reed stems and twigs. - 4.1.4.79 The upper shore at Salthouse comprised a slightly finer, gravelly substrate in comparison to the mid and lower shores.
+The beach profile was steep, as expected for a shingle shore, with distinct ridges or berms at four heights up the shore; this profile pattern was generally evident for the full length of the Hornsea Three intertidal zone.
+A sparse driftline of the LS.LSa.St: strandline biotope was present, between 3 to 30 m from the back of the beach, comprising decomposing brown seaweed (Fucus spp.), bryozoan colonies, reed stems and twigs. - 4.1.4.93 The upper shore at Salthouse comprised a slightly finer, gravelly substrate in comparison to the mid and lower shores.
 The colour of this material was notably different, with a warmer, browner hue compared to the grey-blue colouration of the shingle lower down the shore.
-Incidentally, a driftline was present where the finer, gravelly shingle met the coarser shingle.
+Incidentally, a driftline was present where the finer, gravely shingle met the coarser shingle.
 This arrangement continued for the length of the beach at Salthouse.
 The driftline (LS.LSa.St) was similar to that at Weybourne, consisting of decomposing brown seaweed (Fucus spp.), bryozoan colonies, reed stems and twigs.
-The shingle sediments throughout the landfall area were considered representative of the biotope LS.LCS.Sh.BarSh.
+The shingle sediments throughout the Hornsea Three intertidal zone were considered representative of the biotope LS.LCS.Sh.BarSh.
 Again, no fauna were recorded on, or within, the shingle material.
-The steep, stepped profile with well-defined berms was observed across the breadth of the landfall area.
+The steep, stepped profile with well-defined berms was observed across the breadth of the Hornsea Three intertidal zone.